neursh/Florida-Man-API/README.md

   "This is what he did": "..."
 }
 ```
-There're some fields for headers you must follow:
+There are some fields for headers you must follow:
 - `User-Agent`: Who need this when everywhere is just bot DDoSing stuff?
 So if any of the request that contains anything in `User-Agent` will return the status code `400 Bad Request Mate`.
 - `Is-Birthday`: This serves no purpose at all, you can ignore it because this field is set default to `"false"`.
 When you set it to `"false"`, the API returns status `200 OK Bro` but there's no content in body, when you set to `"true"`, the API will return a `410 Gone`, I ain't gonna make you special on your birthday.
 - `Developer-Mode`: This will convert the result in this following pattern: String <- Base64 <- Base32 <- Base16 <- Base8 <- Binary (response has 2 a maximum of characters).
 Default: `"true"`.
 If set to `"false"`, the API will thinks that you've got skill issue and will return a `418 I'm a teapot`.